Best Guide to Albufeira, Algarve 2024

 Albufeira offers a diverse mix of, family attractions, nightlife and natural beauty.

-But, there is another, more tranquil side to the ‘party capital’ of the Algarve.
-Around 40 minutes’ drive or transfer from Faro Airport, Albufeira is central to the region’s main tourist attractions and a great base for exploring the Algarve.
-If you don’t want to venture too far, there are countless areas of natural beauty to discover, just beyond the busy city, making it an ideal destination for all ages, including those who prefer to get some sleep before the sun comes up!
+But, there is another, more tranquil side to the party capital of the Algarve.
+Around 40 minutes drive or transfer from Faro Airport, Albufeira is central to the region's main tourist attractions and a great base for exploring the Algarve.
+If you don't want to venture too far, there are countless areas of natural beauty, peaceful countryside and stunning beaches to discover, just beyond the busy city, making it an ideal destination for all ages, including those who prefer to get some sleep before the sun comes up!

 What to see

-If you’re in the area in January, you’ll catch Paderne’s Medieval Festival and in February you’ll get to experience ‘Carnaval’ – Paderne’s very own Mardi Gras.
+If you're in the area in over Christmas and New Year, you'll catch Paderne's Medieval Festival and in February you'll get to experience Carnival - Paderne's very own Mardi Gras.
 The main attraction for walkers and cyclists however, is the beautiful trek up to the Moorish Castle.
-It’s quite a hike, but if you make it to the top, you’ll be rewarded by magnificent castle ruins and absolutely stunning views – you can cheat a little and drive up!
+It's quite a hike, but if you make it to the top, you'll be rewarded by magnificent castle ruins and absolutely stunning views.

-If you appreciate art, don’t leave Paderne without a visit to Corte Real.
-This charming gallery’s strapline is aptly ‘art for art’s sake’ and sells a wide range of reasonably-priced international art.
+If you appreciate art, don't leave Paderne without a visit to Corte Real.
+This charming gallery's strapline is aptly "art for art's sake" and is home to a wide range of quality work by international artists.

-Olhos de Água: Six kilometres along the coast from the city you’ll find Olhos d'Água.
-This typical fisherman’s village is popular with the more mature sun seekers.
-There’s a good range of accommodation here and a choice of excellent seafood restaurants overlooking the ocean.
-The magnificent Olhos d'Água beach is flanked by pine covered rocky cliffs and, when the tide’s out, look out for the freshwater springs bubbling up through the sand.
+Olhos de Água: Six kilometres along the coast from the city you'll find Olhos de Água.
+This typical fisherman's village is popular with families and more mature sun-seekers.
+There's a good range of accommodation here and a choice of excellent seafood restaurants overlooking the ocean.
+The magnificent Olhos de Água beach is flanked by pine-covered rocky cliffs and, when the tide is out, look out for the freshwater springs bubbling up through the sand.

 Praia dos Pescadores (Fisherman's Beach): Cast yourself back in time to when Albufeira made its living from the sea.
 To the east of the sands, you'll often see colourful wooden painted fishing vessels, which have been used for decades by the local fishermen.
 You can access Praia dos Pescadores via the lift down to neighbouring Peneco beach, which is an experience in itself!